Nerdman3000/AGOT-Crowns-of-Westeros_Public-Release/README.md

 # AGOT Crowns of Westeros - Public Release
  The public non-Steam Branch version of Crowns of Westeros.

+ For the Steam version of the mod: https://steamcommunity.com/workshop/filedetails/?id=2995674648

 ## Description

 **AGOT - Crowns of Westeros** is a submod of Crusader Kings 3 that adds dozens of new original crowns to A Game of Thrones CK3 Mod.
 Note that the mod is not save game compatible to saves made prior to installing the mod.
 You will need a fresh save for the mod to fully work.
 All added crowns have artifacts and exist for both genders.
 Certain crowns will exist during the startdate while others can be created via a decision or found via event.